adityamdk/Algorithm-Questions/README.md

 # Algorithm-Questions

-This is a repository to learn about algorithmic questions.
+This is a repository to learn and solve algorithmic problems.